 National Chocolate Day, on October 28th, recognizes one of the world’s favorite tastes.
 While many specific chocolate-related holidays exist throughout the year, National Chocolate Day celebrates all things chocolate.

 Chocolate earns its day of honor by being America’s favorite flavor.
 (Some sources designate July 7 or December 28 as Chocolate Day or International Chocolate Day.)

 How is chocolate made?

 Chocolate comes from the seed of the tropical Theobroma cacao tree.
-Cacao, which has been cultivated for at least three millennia, is grown in Mexico, Central America and Northern South America.
-The earliest known documentation of using cacao seeds is from around 1100 BC.
+Humans have been cultivating cacao for at least three millennia.
+The plant grows in Mexico, Central America, and Northern South America.
+Historians document the earliest known use of cacao seeds at around 1100 BC.

 - Unsweetened baking chocolate – cocoa solids and cocoa butter in varying proportions.

 - Sweet chocolate – cocoa solids, cocoa butter or other fat and sugar.